hrr18-shock/hrr18-shock/_CONTRIBUTING.md

 //~ DROP SCHEMA public cascade;
 //~ CREATE SCHEMA public

+## Database
-to run the db from heroku type in the command
-~ heroku pg:psql --app shock18
+to run the db from heroku type in the command (if heroku has pg installed already) ~ heroku pg:psql --app shock18

+if there is a change of tables in the database drop and create schemas

+to insert dummy data into your local database
+- make sure your tables are updated by running drop and create schema
+//~ DROP SCHEMA public cascade;
+//~ CREATE SCHEMA public
+- sync database
+//~ node index.js
+- insert dummy data
+//~ npm test